REPRESENTATIVE OF THE SECOND CONGRESSIONAL DISTRICT

 Prior to becoming mayor, Strange served as chairman of the Montgomery (Alabama) County Commission for nearly five years.
 He also served as former president, CEO and co-owner of Blount Strange Automotive Group where he managed hundreds of employees.

-As former director of the Alabama Development of Commerce (formerly known as the Alabama Development Office), Strange collaborated many efforts that brought major industries to Alabama, including the Hyundai Manufacturing Facility in Montgomery.
-He also served as former senior vice president of Administration, Blount International, Ltds., former president and CEO, Blount Development Corporation and several leadership roles with South Central Bell Company (now AT&T).
+As former director of the Alabama Department of Commerce (formerly known as the Alabama Development Office), Strange collaborated efforts that brought major industries to Alabama, including the Hyundai Manufacturing Facility in Montgomery.
+He also served as former senior vice president of Administration, Blount International, Ltds., former president and CEO, Blount Development Corporation and several management roles with South Central Bell Company (now AT&T).

-Strange’s extensive involvement in the community includes chairman of the Capital City Club, member of the Board of Directors and former vice-chairman of the Montgomery Business Committee for the Arts, and member of the Board of Trustees at University of Montevallo.
-He was also former chairman of the University of Montevallo National Alumni Association, former president and campaign chairman for Montgomery Area United Way, former chairman of the Board of Directors for the Montgomery Area Chamber of Commerce, former president of the Alabama Institute for the Deaf and Blind Foundation, former board chairman of the Montgomery’s Riverfront Development Committee, and former Chairman of the Montgomery Riverfront Alliance.
+Strange’s extensive involvement in the community includes former chairman of the Capital City Club, former chair of Leadership Alabama and continues to serve on the Board and chairman of the Board of Trustees at University of Montevallo.
+He was also former chairman of the University of Montevallo National Alumni Association, former president and campaign chairman for Montgomery Area United Way, former chairman of the Board of Directors for the Montgomery Area Chamber of Commerce, Committee of 100, former president of the Alabama Institute for the Deaf and Blind Foundation, former chairman of the Montgomery’s Riverfront Development Committee, and former President of Montgomery Kiwanis Club and Alabama National Fair.
+He also serves on the Executive Committee for the Alabama League of Municipalities.

 Strange has received numerous awards and honors for his visionary and progressive leadership.
-His awards include Business and Professional Women Boss of the Year, March of Dimes’ River Region Citizen of the Year, AUM Outstanding Community Leader Award, and Time Magazine’s Quality Dealer Award for Alabama, 2015 Air Education & Training Command Altus Trophy, Alabama Department of Rehabilitation Services 2016 Public Service Award, and Martin Luther King, Jr. Beloved Community Award.
+His awards include Business and Professional Women Boss of the Year, March of Dimes’ River Region Citizen of the Year, AUM Outstanding Community Leader Award, and Time Magazine’s Quality Dealer Award for Alabama, as well as Alabama Director of the National Automobile Dealers’ Association, Alabama Department of Rehabilitation Services 2016 Public Service Award, Martin Luther King, Jr. Beloved Community Award, Alabama State Council on the Arts’ Legacy Award, Alabama Library Association Public Servant Award, River Region Maury D. Smith Award for Excellence in Professional Ethics and Montgomery Zoological Society’s Golden Egg Award.

 He is married to the former Linda Davis.
 They have two daughters, Jennifer Strange Crumpton and Elizabeth Strange Whitehead.